Invenietis/CK-ActivityMonitor/README.md

 #### Bonus of the interpolated strings: .Net Type names format
 We often have to log type names.
 Name types are not that easy: in .Net a Type has 3 different names.
-The code and names below is taken from the `CK.Core.Tests.Monitoring.LogTextHandlerTests` test.
+The code and names below are taken from the `CK.Core.Tests.Monitoring.LogTextHandlerTests` test.
 A (stupid) nested and generic class is used (to complicate things): `class Nested<T> { }`, the actual type for which a name must be obtained is then the `Nested<Dictionary<int, (string, int?)>>`.

-Now take a breath, these are the 3 names of this type:
+Now take a breath, these are the 3 .Net names of this type:

 |Method/Property |  Names  |
 |---|---|